-With prolonged diarrhea, you may also need magnesium, zinc and potassium supplements.
+With prolonged diarrhea, you may also need magnesium, zinc, and potassium supplements.
 An electrolyte drink, such as Drip Drop, may help add these nutrients back into your body.

 Check with your doctor if you are concerned about your nutrition.

-Prebiotics, probiotics, fish oil, and flaxseed oils may be helpful.
+Many supplements are marketed for inflammation.
 More testing still needs to be done.
 Some patients have found that these help maintain a healthy gut or reduce symptoms.
 Others do not see any changes in their symptoms.

 Prebiotics are a type of fiber that helps keep the bowels healthy.
-These promote the “friendly” bacteria in the gut.
+These feed the “friendly” bacteria in the gut.
 Onions, garlic, bananas, asparagus, avocado, and some whole grain cereals are good food sources of this fiber.

 Probiotics are living bacteria that keep your gut healthy.
 They are referred to as the “good germs.”
-You can find them in products like yogurt and the label will say “Live, Active Cultures.”
+You can find them in products like yogurt and the label will say “Live Active Cultures.”
 The brand, VSL #3 can help those with ulcerative colitis and pouchitis.